 Abstract: The paper reports proposals and solutions of the design and implementation for universal accessibility at the university campus, complying with current legislation and community demands.
 It addresses the challenges of raising academic awareness about the subject and of the accessible route project overcoming the campus large dimensions, urbanized areas and rugged topography.
 It is the result of a project and an accessible route shared through pedestrian and motorized routes and with its implantation overcoming barriers in the implementation.
 The theme was conducted with a focus on social sustainability, as it is a requirement to obtain the universal and legitimate right to higher education and the benefits of the university campus as a community educational, environmental and leisure urban equipment.
 The results of the article demonstrate that universal accessibility, more than a legal requirement for educational institutions, contributes to social sustainability.
 The spatial adequacies allow the universalization of the possibility of entry and stay of persons with disabilities or reduced mobility in the university campus, expanding their training at an higher level.

+Apple proposes 13 new emoji to represent people with disabilities.
+They consulted with various disability organisations in the USA during the design process.
 The emoji include guide dogs, people using canes and wheelchairs, and hearing aids.
 Apple claims it wants to better represent people with disabilities.
 In a statement, Apple said, “Currently, emoji provide a wide range of options, but may not represent the experiences of those with disabilities.
 One in seven people around the world has some form of disability.
 The proposed additions are not meant to be a comprehensive list of all possible depictions of disabilities – it is intended to be a starting point”.
 If approved, the emoji are likely to be released early in 2019.
 This article and graphics was taken from the news.sky.com website.